ctrlaltf2/solaris/README.md

 ## Accuracy
 - [ ] What the paper authors did:
   - [ ] VSOP87 comparison: Position of sun seen from Arnhem, Netherlands near sunset/sunrise time
-- [ ] Further VSOP87 comparison: Random lat/long/time, scale up # timepoints proportionally based on size of sunset/sunrise time slice
+- [ ] Further VSOP87 comparison:
+  - [ ] Random lat/long/time, scale up # timepoints proportionally based on size of sunset/sunrise time slice

 ## Performance
 - TBD:
-  - Need to be able to lock a CPU core to 2.67 GHz for a fair comparison against the paper-- likely possible just haven't done it before
+  - Need to be able to lock a CPU core to 2.67 GHz for a fair comparison against the paper-- likely possible with Linux

 # FAQ